 Unit MU15/2 is located at Far Jetticks.
 This cliff has widespread activity, with ongoing marine erosion evident at the toe and localised activity on the cliff face.
-It remains classified as Partly Active in 2018.
-Note: A series of arcuate tension cracks were observed during the 2014 inspections (and seen during the 2018 inspections) on the cliff top at grid reference 495076 507274, indicating an incipient failure that poses a hazard to walkers on the Cleveland Way.
-The site has been brought to the attention of Scarborough Borough Council who have informed the North York Moors National Park Authority.
+It remains classified as Partly Active in 2020.
+A series of arcuate tension cracks were observed during the 2014 inspections (and seen during the subsequent inspections including 2020) on the cliff top at grid reference 495076 507274, indicating an incipient failure that poses a hazard to walkers on the Cleveland Way.
+The site has previously been brought to the attention of Scarborough Borough Council who have informed the North York Moors National Park Authority.
+It appears the tension cracks have not significant worsened since 2018, demonstrated in the comparison photos below.
+Tension cracks were also observed adjacent to the coastal footpath to the south of Far Jetticks and should be monitored.

 Unit MU15/3 is largely comprised of the headland of Bay Ness, north of Robin Hood's Bay.
 The cliffs are high and steep and composed mainly of sandstone overlain by a thin cap of glacial till.
 There is evidence of debris fans in the lower half of the cliff face with localised slumping of the head scarp cut into the till.
 Several exposed head scarps are going to potentially undermine the Cleveland Way.
-This unit was downgraded from Partly Active to Locally Active in 2014 and remains classified as Locally Active in 2018.
+This unit was downgraded from Partly Active to Locally Active in 2014 and remains classified as Locally Active in 2020.

 Just north of Robin Hood's Bay village is Unit MU15/4, which has a similar geomorphology to MU15/3, although the till cap appears to be less active than further north.
 A loose debris apron is present locally at the toe of the cliffs towards the south of the unit.
-This unit remains classified as Locally Active in 2018, downgraded from Partly Active in 2014.
+This unit remains classified as Locally Active in 2020.